 Grow Light Options for Indoor and Vertical Farming

 Vertical or indoor farming is increasingly heralded as the future of modern agriculture.
-While there is no established economics of vertical farming, the increasing amount of investment in large scale vertical farming by large indoor farming companies like AeroFarms, Gotham Greens, Green Sense Farms, FreshBox Farms and BrightFarms is a good step forward.
+While there is no established economics of vertical farming, the increasing amount of investment in large scale vertical farming by several large indoor farming companies is a good step forward.
 These companies have been able to raise millions of dollars to expand their current facilities and establish new ones.
 (To read more about the economics and finance of indoor farming, a premier source is Agfunder.)

 Fundamental to the creation of a perfect indoor farming environment for both small and large operations is the availability of affordable, sophisticated lighting technologies.
 In fact, there are many different types of grow lights.
-The decreasing cost of LED grow lights is good for the future of the industry.
-It can bring down the cost of growing foods indoors.
-To understand why LED grow lights are preferable to other available grow lights, let’s take a closer look.
+Let’s take a closer look.

 What Are Grow Lights?

-Especially when someone wants to grow foods in a climate with less light or in a small space, the use of grow lights can provide sufficient illumination.
-These days, large scale indoor farming uses grow lights to completely replace direct sunlight.
+In large scale, indoor farming operations, grow lights can completely replace direct sunlight.
 However, grow lights don’t always have to mimic sunlight exactly.
 In many applications, they can outperform sunlight.

 Types of Grow Lights